3dmol/3Dmol.js/tutorials/embeddable.md

  - **data-select** The value is an {@link AtomSpec} selection object.
  - **data-style** The value is a style specification object.

- Once created, the WebMol viewer can be accessed using the id of the container div in `WebMol.viewers`.
+ Once created, the $3Dmol viewer can be accessed using the id of the container div in `$3Dmol.viewers`.